sco0ter/precis/readme.md

 ## Comparison

-You can use {@link PrecisProfile#toComparableString(CharSequence)} to check, if two strings compare to each other, e.g.:
+You can use `PrecisProfile#toComparableString(CharSequence)` to check, if two strings compare to each other, e.g.:
 ```
 PrecisProfile profile = PrecisProfiles.USERNAME_CASE_MAPPED;
 if (profile.toComparableString("foobar").equals(profile.toComparableString("FooBar"))) {